 - EPA is concerned about the proposed project's purpose and need, as outlined in its scoping letter.
 Traffic modeling is an important component in determining the purpose and need.
 Traffic modeling is addressed extensively in Chapters 1 and 3. - EPA representative questioned whether it would be better to use current data based on MAG projections (based on 1995 special census data) or to use updated data obtained from the 2000 census.
-2000 and 2005 census data were used for MAG projections-discussed in Chapters 1 and 4. - EPA representative asked whether regional traffic patterns would change when updated data are input into the model.
+2010 census data were used for MAG projections-discussed in Chapters 1 and 4. - EPA representative asked whether regional traffic patterns would change when updated data are input into the model.
 This question is based on early data provided to EPA staff, which included patterns, volume projections, etc. The model was rerun with new data (see above bullet). - Indirect and cumulative effects will be an important consideration to EPA.
 See the section Secondary and Cumulative Impacts, in Chapter 4. - The study needs to address pollution prevention where possible.
-Pollution prevention is addressed in the sections Water Resources, Air Quality, Noise, Hazardous Materials, Construction Impacts, and Irreversible and Irretrievable Commitment of Resources, all in Chapter 4. - EPA would like a description of effects on 1-hour ozone (O3) nonattainment and particulate matter of 10 microns or less in diamter (PM10) and particulate matter of 2.5 microns or less in diamter (PM2.5) (even though the Phoenix metropolitan area is not designated as being in nonattainment for PM2.5).
-Particulates and mobile source air toxics (MSATs) analyses are presented in the section, Air Quality, in Chapter 4. - EPA encourages use of National Environmental Policy Act (NEPA)/Section 404 integration process.
-The integration process was used in the EIS process as explained in Chapter 3; in the section Waters of the United States, in Chapter 4; and as agreed upon through signature by appropriate parties of the Operating Agreement presented in Appendix 4-3. - Environmental justice analysis should also include disadvantaged businesses analysis.
-Minority and low-income populations are discussed in Chapter 4, Title VI and Environmental Justice.
+Pollution prevention is addressed in the sections Water Resources, Air Quality, Noise, Hazardous Materials, Temporary Construction Impacts, and Irreversible and Irretrievable Commitment of Resources, all in Chapter 4. - EPA would like a description of effects on 1-hour ozone (O3) nonattainment and particulate matter of 10 microns or less in diameter (PM10) and particulate matter of 2.5 microns or less in diameter (PM{2.5}) (even though the Phoenix metropolitan area is not designated as being in nonattainment for PM{2.5}).
+Particulates and mobile source air toxics (MSATs) analyses are presented in the section, Air Quality, in Chapter 4. - EPA encourages use of the National Environmental Policy Act (NEPA)/Section 404 integration process.
+The integration process was used in the EIS process as explained in Chapter 3; in the section Waters of the United States, in Chapter 4; and as agreed upon through signature by appropriate parties of the Memorandum of Agreement presented in Appendix 4-5. - Environmental justice analysis should also include disadvantaged businesses analysis.
+Minority and low-income populations are discussed in the Chapter 4 section, Environmental Justice and Title VI.
 Data regarding minority and income status associated with specific potentially displaced businesses, their employees, and their customers were either not available for analysis or the limited data available were of dubious quality.
-Although the City of Phoenix supplied a study that included a qualitative analysis of minority and low-income residents along one of the Western Section action alternatives, this information was not appropriate for inclusion in the DEIS.
+Although the City of Phoenix supplied a study that included a qualitative analysis of minority and low-income residents along one of the Western Section action alternatives, this information was not appropriate for inclusion in the FEIS.
 Therefore, a determination regarding the disadvantaged status of affected businesses, employees, and customers was not made. - The study should include potential effects on native plants, and native plants should be considered for use in project landscaping plans.
 Native plants are addressed in the sections, Biological Resources and Visual Resources, in Chapter 4.